Carlos Alfaro Alcántara

 Carlos Andrés Alfaro Alcántara (born May 29, 1991) is a Chilean former football goalkeeper.

 Career

 He joined Coquimbo Unido youth team on 2004, where he played until 2010 before being promoted to the first team, debuting and playing 8 games on the tournament.
 On 2011 he joined Universidad de Chile, just before the 2011 South American U-20.
 On 2 December 2012 he debuted with Universidad de Chile in a match for the Copa Chile against Universidad de Concepción.

-He pulled out from the football activity at the age of 28, when he played for Deportes Copiapó at the Chilean Primera B. After, he went to Barcelona to get a Master's degree in Sport Management at the Johan Cruyff Institute.
-Since then, he has practiced as Manager of International Relations of C.D.
-Montcada.
+He pulled out from the football activity at the age of 28, when he played for Deportes Copiapó at the Chilean Primera B.

+Post-retirement

+After his retirement, he went to Barcelona to get a master's degree in Sport Management at the Johan Cruyff Institute.
+He practiced as Manager of International Relationships of Spanish club CD Montcada until December 2020.